-Here at UK Youth for Nature, we are committed to protecting nature and wildlife across the country.
-As highlighted by our ‘Vanishing’ campaign, the governments of the UK are failing to protect our nature.
-As well as failing to protect this nature, they are failing to ensure that every person in the UK has equitable access to it.
-This is where the Nature Nearby Campaign comes in.
+The governments of the UK are not only failing to protect our nature, but they are failing to ensure that every person in the UK has equitable access to it.

 Why do we need the Nature Nearby campaign?

-Access to nature is not fair and equal across the UK.
-Those earning lower incomes; from urban areas; and members of BAME communities are far less likely to have access to private or public green spaces.
+Lack of access to green space entrenches existing divisions within society: those from black or other ethnic minorities, lower incomes, with disabilities and young people are much less likely to have access to private green space.
 Other findings that have highlighted the disparities in access to nature across the UK include:

 - 2.5 million people in the UK must walk longer than 10 minutes to access any form of green space,